Kyler-C1/IC_Lab/Usage.md

 2. Close out of MATLAB.
     a.
 If prompted to save changes to the dashboard model, discard and do not save.
 3. All output files will be found in the directory containing the dashboard model.
     a.
-Output files are in comma separated value format and contain headers describing the contenet of it's respective column.
+Output files are in comma separated value format and contain headers describing the content of its respective column.

 <div style="page-break-after: always;"></div>